Layronne/Layronne/README.md

 ### Hi there 👋

 - 🔭 I am training myself to be able to be a developer
-- 🌱 I’m currently learning html, CSS and Jaca Script
+- 🌱 I’m currently learning HTML, CSS and javaScript
 - 😄 I'm a Keyboard addict

  ---